maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 > [!note]
 > Docker Compose helps run multiple related containers together.
 This file defines three Ignite server nodes that will form our cluster.
 Each node gets 4GB of memory and exposes specific ports for communication.
 The `configs` section provides shared configuration to all nodes.

-This configuration creates a three-node Ignite cluster running in Docker containers.
+This Docker Compose file creates a three-node Ignite cluster running on your local host.
 Each node is configured with:

 - 4GB of memory allocation
 - Exposed HTTP and thin client ports
 - A shared configuration for node discovery
+- In memory storage (no data is persisted to disk)

 ### Starting the Ignite Cluster